CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{< /tabs >}}

 {{%notice note%}}
-If the interface that attaches to a multicast source or receiver is a VLAN, you must enable PIM and IGMP on the VLAN not the bridge interface.
+- If the interface that attaches to a multicast source or receiver is a VLAN, you must enable PIM and IGMP on the VLAN not the bridge interface.
+- NVIDIA recommends that you do not use a spine switch as an RP when using eBGP in a Clos network.
+See the [PIM Overview knowledge-base article]({{<ref "/knowledge-base/Configuration-and-Usage/Network-Configuration/PIM-Overview" >}}).
+- zebra does not resolve the next hop for the RP through the default route.
+To prevent multicast forwarding from failing, either provide a specific route to the RP or run the vtysh `ip nht resolve-via-default` configuration command to resolve the next hop for the RP through the default route.
 {{%/notice%}}

 ## Optional PIM Configuration